-You may be responsible for an entire business, a division, department, or only your own sales territory.
+You may be responsible for an entire business, a division, a department, or only your own sales territory.
 You can still make use of the following list to read your own watch to assess the effectiveness of what you do.

 1. Answering the top six customer questions

 Customers don’t always ask all of these questions out loud or in a direct manner however; all six questions are entirely obvious.
 Watch this short video for the questions and example responses or read the accompanying transcript.